-If your dog is elderly, has lost some mobility, or is recuperating from an operation or ailment, he might have trouble getting around.
-Even if he is perfectly healthy, but is a breed with very short legs, tiny stature, or one that has difficulty in extreme weather, you may think you'll have to give up long walks or outdoor outings.
+If your dog is elderly, has lost some mobility, or is recuperating from surgery or ailment, he might have trouble getting around.
+And if you have a breed of tiny stature, like the Papillon or Shih Tzu, or one that has difficulty in extreme weather, like the Bulldog or Pug, you may think you’ll have to give up long walks or outings.
 Thanks to the proliferation of dog strollers, your canine pal can join you in the fresh air without having to lift a paw.

-• Older dogs that still love going on walks, but simply can't keep up with their humans or with other pets.
+- Senior dogs that simply can’t keep up with their humans or with other pets.

-• Very small dogs may get underfoot in a crowd, for example at a farmers' market or street fair.
-They may even get tripped over or stepped on.
-You can keep him safe by putting him in a dog stroller.
+- Small dogs that may get underfoot in a crowd, for example at a farmers’ market or street fair.

 Choosing the Right Dog Stroller